pyjanitor-devs/pyjanitor/README.rst

 The idea behind the API is two-fold:

 - Copy the R package function names, but enable Pythonic use with method chaining or `pandas` piping.
-- Add other utility functions that make it easy to do data cleaning in `pandas`.
+- Add other utility functions that make it easy to do data cleaning/preprocessing in `pandas`.

 As such, there are three ways to use the API.
 The first, and most strongly recommended one, is to use janitor's functions as if they were native to pandas.